-Figure 1-2 Node Board Example
+Figure 1-3 Node Board Example

-The Graphics Boards
+Graphics Boards

-The Onyx2 deskside graphics workstation comes with a graphics board set that includes a GE, one or two RM assemblies, and a DG board (see Figure 1-3).
+The Onyx2 deskside graphics workstation is available with three different graphics boards: Onyx2 MXI, Onyx2Reality, and Onyx2 InfiniteReality.
+The Onyx2 MXI is a single graphics board (see Figure 1-4).
+The Onyx 2 Reality and InfiniteReality are graphics board sets that include a GE, one or two RM assemblies, and a DG board (see Figure 1-5).
 This board set (also known as a graphics "pipe") provides all the system video interfaces to peripheral products.
-These products include multisync color monitors, video mixers, VCRs, StereoView $^{\text{TM}}$ glasses, composite tape decks, etc. Note that all audio connections are made to the BaseIO panel, see "The Graphics BaseIO Assembly" on page 7.
+These products include multisync color monitors, video mixers, VCRs, StereoViewTM glasses, composite tape decks, etc. Note that all audio connections are made to the BaseIO panel.

-Note: The Onyx2 Reality and InfiniteReality graphics board sets are compatible only with Onyx2 product midplanes.
-They may not be transferred to, or installed in any other type of Silicon Graphics system.
+Note: The Onyx2 MXI, Onyx2Reality, and Onyx2 InfiniteReality graphics board sets are compatible only with Onyx2 product midplanes.
+They may not be transferred to or installed in any other type of Silicon Graphics system.

-Figure 1-3 Onyx2 Graphics Board Set Example
+Figure 1-4 Onyx2 MXI Graphics Board